arjunsoni07/o-list-e-commerce-analytics/README.md

 ![Objectives](https://github.com/user-attachments/assets/76a8108f-0947-4ebe-b07a-c06a149558a7)

+# Tools and Technologies

+SQL: For querying the database to extract and manipulate data.
+Excel: For creating pivot charts and analyzing data from SQL queries.
+Power BI: For building interactive dashboards to visualize the data.
+Tableau: For building dashboard and data driven decisions.
+Mathematical Statistics: For Predictive analytics which is used to analyze historical data and predict future outcomes.
+This helps businesses forecast trends and identify risks and opportunities.

 # Dataset and Data Modelling
 The Olist dataset comprises nine separate datasets, all of which are stored in CSV format: